-- Maternal and Child Health in the Department of Health Services
+- Maternal and Child Health in the Departments of Health Services and Epidemiology

-- Social and Behavior Sciences in the Department of Health Services
+- The General Health Services track in the Department of Health Services

 - The General Epidemiology track in the Department of Epidemiology

-- The Global Health Masters Program in the Department of Global Health
+- The General Global Health track in the Department of Global Health

 Additionally, students will complete one of two PhD programs in the Department of Anthropology:

 The public health problems that characterize our world are distinguished by their complex relationship not only with the physical and biological environment, but also the cultural, economic and political environments in which they exist.
 The fields of anthropology and public health share a common interest in understanding factors that influencing human health and well-being in this broad context that extends well beyond a clinical focus.
 A deeper and more comprehensive understanding of the context and ultimate causes of public health problems requires an ability to bridge disciplinary boundaries, and to conceptualize comprehensive models of global health dynamics.
 Professional training in both public health and anthropology is viewed as one small but crucial step toward this goal.

 The concurrent degree program is designed to prepare professionals who will function in multidisciplinary health settings in the areas of teaching, research, administration, planning, and policy development and implementation.
 Students admitted into the concurrent degree program will be those who have identified a strong commitment to devoting their careers to innovative approaches to solving the world’s most pressing global health issues.